Farzeensiddiquie/web-development/Assignments/README.md

 This is my first Git Hub Repository.
-This repo contains Assignments Of My Class Web Mobile App Batch-08 Section-D.
+This repo contains Assignments Of My Class Web-Mobile-App Batch-08 Section-D.